nsg-ethz/mini_internet_project/platform/README.md

 The fourth and fifth columns indicate the configuration files to use to build the L3 topology.
 For instance for AS 3 we use the L3 topology defined in the files `router_config_full.txt` and `internal_links_config.txt`.
 The next columns indicate the configuration files to use to build the L2 topologies.
 For instance for AS 3 we use the L2 topology defined in the files `layer2_switches_config.txt`, `layer2_hosts_config.txt` and `layer2_links_config.txt`.

-`external_links_config.txt`: This file describes the AS-level topology, and which router in one AS is connected to which router in another AS.
+`external_links_config.txt`: This file describes the inter-AS links and policies, and which router in one AS is connected to which router in another AS.
 Let's take the following line as an example:

 `1	ZURI	Provider	3	BOST	Customer	10000	1000	179.0.3.0/24`